eastmountaincode/denial_payphone/util/sentiment/README.md

 The system uses fastText word embeddings to:
 1. Convert each example sentence to a vector by averaging word vectors
-2. Compute centroid vectors for each category
+2. Compute centroid vectors for the 3 trainable categories (serious, silly, aggressive)
-3. For new input, find the category with highest cosine similarity
+3. For new input, calculate cosine similarity to each centroid

-This replaces the previous 2-category system (serious/silly) with a more nuanced 4-category approach that better captures the range of user responses.
+4. If highest similarity is above threshold → assign that category
+5. If all similarities are below threshold → assign "standard" (fallback)

+This approach ensures that:
+- Clear cases (serious, silly, aggressive) are classified correctly
+- Default to "standard" when we can't classify the confession into one of the other categories
+- System is robust against edge cases